mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 Functional aspect of the Template is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Template:

 1. During the Input stage the Template will go to the SalesForce Org A and query all the existing users that match the filter criteria.
-2. During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
+2. During the Process stage, each SFDC User will checked by email against database, if it has an existing matching user in database.
-3. The last step of the Process stage will group the users and create/update them in SFDC Org B.
-Finally during the On Complete stage the Template will logoutput statistics data into the console.
+3. The choice routing element will then decide whether to perform update on selected database columns or peform insert Finally during the On Complete stage the Template will logoutput statistics data into the console.

 ## endpoints.xml<a name="endpointsxml"/>